pcraster/pcraster/documentation/pcraster_manual/sphinx/op_lookupmapstack.rst

 Operation
 =========
 lookupmapstack read a stack item of map stack.
-The index argument is computed run time, and can therefor be the result of complicated calculations such as a lookupordinal operation.
+The index argument is computed run time, and can therefore be the result of complicated calculations such as a lookupordinal operation.
 The function does require that stack item with index 1 exists, even if it is not used at runtime.
 Stack item 1 is used to check the datatype of the resulting